QIICR/DICOM4QI/instructions/seg.md

 Download the DICOM SEG datasets produced by the platforms that already submitted results [here](http://slicer.kitware.com/midas3/folder/3774) (data is organized in subfolders corresponding to the individual platforms).

 ### Test dataset #2

+The imaging dataset consists of a PET and CT series for subject QIN-HEADNECK-01-0024 from the TCIA [QIN-HEADNECK](https://wiki.cancerimagingarchive.net/display/Public/QIN-HEADNECK) collection.